chrisnoonan98675/site/xl-release/how-to/configure-the-archive-database.markdown

 ## Configure the archive database (XL Release 7.5.0 and later)

-For setting up the archive database in **XL Release 7.5.0 and later**, please refer to [Configure the XL Release SQL repository in a database](/xl-release/how-to/configure-the-xl-release-sql-repository-in-a-database.html).
+For setting up the archive database in **XL Release 7.5.0 and later**, refer to [Configure the XL Release SQL repository in a database](/xl-release/how-to/configure-the-xl-release-sql-repository-in-a-database.html).

 ## Change the location of the embedded archive database